infobip/infobip-api-php-client/README.md

 ### Inbound message push example

-The subscription to receive inbound messages can be set up on our site.
+The subscription to receive inbound messages can be set up on [Infobip](https://www.infobip.com) platform.
-When the inbound message notification is pushed to your server as a HTTP POST request, you have to process the body of the message with the following code:
+When the inbound message notification is pushed to your server as a HTTP POST request, you could process body of the message with the following code:

 	$mapper = new JsonMapper();
 	$responseObject = $mapper->map(json_decode($responseBody), new infobip\api\model\sms\mo\reports\MOReportResponse());